storybookjs/react-native/app/react-native/readme.md

         -- additional query string to pass to websockets
     isUIHidden: Boolean (false)
         -- should the ui be closed initially.
+    isSplitPanelVisible: Boolean (false)
+        -- should the split panel (addons on the bottom) be visible initially.
     tabOpen: Number (0)
         -- which tab should be open. -1 Navigator, 0 Preview, 1 Addons
     initialSelection: Object (null)